GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Motif Causality

 \subsection{Extending Granger Causality to Motifs}

-In order to quantify the relationships amongst sequences of motifs to best capture glucose dynamics, we extend the idea of Granger causality to work with motifs, which we denote as \textit{motif causality}.
-Given a motif set with $m$ motifs, we build a separate (component) model, a so-called \textbf{motif network} in our model, for \textit{each} motif.
-For a single motif $\mu_i$ at time $t$, $\mu_{i_t}$, we define a function $g_i$ specifying how motifs in previous timesteps are mapped to that motif
+In order to quantify the relationships amongst sequences of motifs to best capture glucose dynamics, we extend the idea of Granger causality to work with motifs.
+Given a motif set with $m$ motifs, we build a separate (component) model, called a \emph{motif network} in our method, for each motif, resulting in $m$ motif networks.
+For a single motif $\mu_i$ at time $t$, $\mu_{i_t}$, we define a function $g_i$ specifying how motifs in previous timesteps are mapped to that motif: $\mu_{i_t} = g_i\left(\mu_{1_{<t}}, ..., \mu_{m_{<t}}\right) + e_{i_{t}}$ where $\mu_{j_{<t}} = \left(\mu_{j_{1}}..., \mu_{j_{t-1}}, \mu_{j_t}\right)$ describes the past of motif $\mu_j$.
+The output of $g_i$ is a vector, which is added to the noise vector $e_{i_t}$.
+Essentially, we define motif $\mu_{i}$ in terms of its relationship to past motifs.
+The $g_i$ function takes in some \textit{mapping} that describes how motifs in previous timesteps are mapped to the current motif $\mu_{i_t}$.
+The mapping is not specified in this notation, and could be defined in many different ways.
+In our case, we instantiate $g_i$ using a single-layer LSTM, described next.